 Lt.
 Jerome Charters Huling, USN (8/15/1937 - 8/15/2019), 82, of Waltham, MA died Thursday (8/15/2019) at Care One at Peabody.
 Cremation rites have been accorded.

-To send flowers in memory of Jerome C. Huling, please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of Jerome C. Huling, please visit our Heartfelt Sympathies Store.

 A private family service, with Military honors, will be held at Mount Feake Cemetery in Waltham Ma.

 Jerome "Jake" Huling passed away peacefully on 82nd Birthday, 8/15/2019, after a long battle with Kidney Disease.

 Jake was born in Kankakee Illinois on 8/15/1937, the son of Kenneth and Ruth Donnelly Huling.
 He is pre-deceased by his Mother Ruth, died in 1999, his father Kenneth, died in 1960, his former Wife Shirley A. Huling, died in 2011 and his brother David, died in 1999, his brother Jim, died in 2017.
 He is survived by his sister Margaret, his brother Richard, his son and daughter-in-law Kenneth and Julie Huling, his daughter and son-in-law Christina and Mark Andersen.
 He is also survived by his 3 grandchildren, Patrick Huling, Emily and Jack Andersen and many Nieces and Nephews.